Allen Grossman, Chair

 Linda Mason, Honorary Chair

 Linda Mason, Boston, Massachusetts, is Chair and Founder of Bright Horizons, the largest worldwide provider of worksite childcare and early education.
 Bright Horizons operates more than 850 high quality child development centers for employers in 45 states, Europe and India.
 She is the former co-director of Save the Children's emergency program in Sudan.
-Ms. Mason currently serves as the Chair of Mercy Corps' Global Leadership Council and Leader-in-Residence at the Center for Public Leadership at the Harvard Kennedy School.
+Ms. Mason currently serves as Leader-in-Residence at the Center for Public Leadership at the Harvard Kennedy School.
 Read Linda's full bio ▸

 Bob Newell, Treasurer